Captain401 rebrands as Human Interest, raises $11 million to help small businesses set up 401k accounts

 It also provides investment advice to help employees choose which mutual fund to invest in to generate interest from their savings.
 The advice is based on the individual’s current age, income, other assets, expected retirement age, and more.

-The San Francisco-based startup charges a monthly fee for its software-as-as-service (SaaS).
+The San Francisco-based startup charges a monthly fee for its software-as-as-service (SaaS), which varies depending on the size of the business.
 For example, a 30-person company will pay about $240 per month.
 Lee declined to comment on the number of companies it works with, but it did say about 10,000 employees currently use Human Interest’s service.

-Lee founded the startup in April 2015 and participated in the Y Combinator accelerator program that summer.
-The company has raised a total of just under $15 million to date and plans to use the fresh injection of capital to further develop its product, increase sales and marketing efforts, and grow its team of 33.
+Lee cofounded the startup in April 2015 and participated in the Y Combinator accelerator program that summer.
+The startup has raised a total of just under $15 million to date and plans to use the fresh injection of capital to further develop its product, increase sales and marketing efforts, and grow its team of 33.

 Competitors include Fidelity, MassMutual, John Hancock, ADP, and other finance and insurance companies.